-The OEO shall administer and implement the SMBE and mall/Micro-M/WBE 35 36 Business Enterprise Program including certification, technical assistance and 37 compliance, and M/WBE Certification and:
+The OEO shall administer and implement the SMBE and mall/Micro M/WBE Business Enterprise Program including certification, technical assistance and compliance, and M/WBE Certification and:

-- A. enforce the Board's commercial anti-discrimination pPolicy 6465 in the award of contracts for construction projects, procurement of 40 goods and services, and professional services; - provide maximum legally permissible opportunities for smallSMBEs B. and minority/women business enterprises M/WBEs to participate in the award and performance of Board contracts;
+- A. enforce the Board's commercial anti-discrimination pPolicy 6465 in the award of contracts for construction projects, procurement of goods and services, and professional services; - B. provide maximum legally permissible opportunities for smallSMBEs and minority/women business enterprisesM/WBEs to participate in the award and performance of Board contracts;

-THE SCHOOL MIAMI-DADE ( 1 2 С. monitor, track and certify small/micro businesses and minority/women business enterprises; 3 D. enforce compliance with this policy; 4 5 E. develop and implement necessary administrative procedures to fully implement these programs; 6 7 8 F. establish insurance requirements which, although providing appropriate protection, are not more restrictive than necessary to protect the public's interest; 9 10 G. establish economic incentives that encourage the waiver of bonds, and enhance the bonding technical assistance program; 11 12 13 Н. establish administrative procedures to expeditiously resolve monetary disputes and motivate prime contractors to make timely payments; 14 15 16 17 I. establish a comprehensive contract reporting and monitoring system to evaluate the effectiveness of these programs in increasing contracting opportunities for small/micro and minority/women-owned businesses; 18 19 20 serve as chair of the Goal-Setting Committee and staff liaison to the Small/Micro and Minority/Women-Owned Business Enterprise Advisory Committee; 21 22 23 K. monitor, coordinate, and provide support for any disparity study that may be conducted regarding minority/women-owned business participation in Board procurement; 24 i 25 i L. develop and coordinate any recommendations as a result of any such disparity study findings; 26 27 Μ. maintain, distribute, and publish a directory of certified SBE, MBE, and M/WBE firms; and 28 29 30 31 istorio de la como de Nationalista de la como quarterly report quarterly through the Superintendent to the Board regarding the effectiveness of these programs. and Minority/Women-Owned Business Enterprise Advisory 32 ero and Minority/Women-Owned Business Enterprise Advisory nmittee)SBEAC) shall be established to:
+THE SCHOOL $\frac{1}{2}$ C. monitor, track and certify small/micro businesses and minority/women business enterprises; 3 D. enforce compliance with this policy; 4 5 E. develop and implement necessary administrative procedures to fully implement these programs; 6 7 8 F. establish insurance requirements which, although providing appropriate protection, are not more restrictive than necessary to protect the public's interest; 9 10 G. 3 establish economic incentives that encourage the waiver of bonds, and enhance the bonding technical assistance program; 11 12 13 H. establish administrative procedures to expeditiously resolve monetary disputes and motivate prime contractors to make timely payments; 14 15 16 17 establish a comprehensive contract reporting and monitoring system to evaluate the effectiveness of these programs in increasing contracting opportunities for small/micro and minority/womenowned businesses; 18 19 20 J. serve as chair of the Goal-Setting Committee and staff liaison to the Small/Micro and Minority/Women-Owned Business Enterprise Advisory Committee; 21 22 23 K. monitor, coordinate, and provide support for any disparity study that may be conducted regarding minority/women-owned business participation in Board procurement; 24 25 L. develop and coordinate any recommendations as a result of any such disparity study findings; 26 27 М. maintain, distribute, and publish a directory of certified SBE, MBE, and $M/WBE$ firms; and 28 29 N. quarterly report quarterly through the Superintendent to the Board regarding the effectiveness of these programs.
+30 31 32 33 Small/Micro Committee The Small/Mi Committee (Co and Minority/Women-Owned Business Enterprise Advisory cro and Minority/Women-Owned Business Enterprise Advisory mmittee SBEAC shall be established to: